CDCgov/prime-reportstream/prime-router/docs/design/design/data-model.md

 3. When there is an issue, what were the error or warnings associated with the processing of a particular Report?
 4. What data did a Report contain?

-> The data that is contained within a Report or Item (like ordering provider) is often referred to as "metadata", and should not be confused with the more encompassing and general "ReportStream metadata."
+> The data that is contained within a Report or Item (like ordering provider) is often referred to as "metadata", and should not be confused with the more encompassing and general "ReportStream metadata" discussed hitherto.
 This document shall discuss both, and will use the terms "Report/Item metadata" and "ReportStream (RS) metadata" to distinguish between the two concepts.

-This document shall cover the data and its organization that allows for answering the questions outlined above, hereafter referred to as the **ReportStream data model**.
+This document shall cover the data and its organization that allows for answering the questions about Reports and Items like those outlined above, hereafter referred to as the **ReportStream data model**.

 ## ReportStream Postgres Data Model